Linley Black

 Has the Dividend Tax allowance changed?

-If you get income from dividends, you may be dismayed to discover that the government is changing the rules on Dividend Tax too, in 2024/25.
-Dividend Tax is charged on anything you earn from company shares, including dividends from money held in collective investments such as funds and investment trusts.
+If you get income from dividends, you may need to pay Dividend Tax.
+This is charged on anything you earn from company shares, including dividends from money held in collective investments such as funds and investment trusts.

-Your current Dividend Tax allowance is £1,000, so some of the money you earn from company dividends is tax-free.
-But from 5 April 2024, that allowance will halve to £500
+Your current Dividend Tax allowance is £500 in the 2024/25 tax year, so some of the money you earn from company dividends is tax-free.

 If you’re a basic-rate taxpayer, you’ll pay 8.75% Dividend Tax.
 If you’re a higher- rate taxpayer this will be 33.75%, and 39.35% for additional-rate taxpayers.